 Statements in the brief should always be measurable (this is essential when working with others) and specific, to avoid ambiguity.
 For example, ‘formal dining space for six people with shade overhead between June and September’ is far better than ‘space to sit and dine with friends’.
 Note that parts of the brief might change, but you still need one, otherwise the project will lack clarity and inevitably cost more than planned.

 As many gardens are remodelled at the same time as undertaking a house renovation, so a good designer will liaise with your architect and main contractor to help make sure the combined project runs smoothly.
-If your budget prohibits taking on a designer, at the very least consider a day’s consultancy to help steer you in the right direction (from £275 to £750 per day).
+If your budget prohibits taking on a designer full-time but if you aren't that confident flying solo, you could consider just a day’s consultancy to help steer you in the right direction (from £275 to £750 per day).

-- Measure your garden or other outdoor space: starting with the biggest areas, followed by small sections including nooks and crannies, finally noting down the dimensions of any existing garden rooms or outbuildings.
+- Head outside and measure up: You'll need a measuring tape, notepad, pencil and rubber.
+Measure, starting with the biggest areas, followed by small sections including nooks and crannies, finally noting down the dimensions of any existing garden rooms or outbuildings.
+Lane says 'Take measurements of the garden, patio or balcony — especially the width and length.'

-- Visit your garden at different points during the day to understand its 'aspect' (the direction that your outdoor space faces) and make a note of any shaded garden spots as this will determine any planting and your final garden layout.
+- Establish your garden's aspect: Visit your garden at different points during the day to understand its 'aspect' (the direction that your outdoor space faces – explained in the next section) and make a note of any shaded garden spots as this will determine any planting and your final garden layout.
 This is best done with a compass but you will be able to figure it out without also!
+Lane says 'If the garden leads off the back or front of the house, sit back with a coffee and biscuit (or two).
+Then, watch where the sun comes up and where shadows fall in the garden; will the area close to the backdoor be in full sun all day, or be in partial shade?'

-- Bring together all your garden inspiration from online features, social media, magazines and the likes.
+- Pull in your favourite garden features or desired theme: Bring together all your garden inspiration from online features, social media, magazines and the likes.

-- Consider any additional features such as garden rooms, orangeries, sheds and the likes.
-If you have a balcony or small courtyard garden you could consider a cinema setting, better garden storage and more to help enhance the space you do have.
+- Consider any additional features: This includes garden rooms, orangeries, sheds and the likes.
+If you have a balcony or small courtyard garden you could consider an outdoor cinema setting, better garden storage and more to help enhance the space you do have.

-- North-facing gardens: will usually have shaded spots for the best part of the day
+- North-facing gardens: These will usually have shaded spots for the best part of the day so you'll get the best look from shade garden plants.

-- West-facing gardens: enjoy shade in the AM and sun during the afternoon, through until the evening
+- West-facing gardens: Here you will enjoy shade in the AM and sun during the afternoon, through until the evening.
+You will find lots of hardy plants like roses, tulips, geraniums and more to add interest,

 8. Consider garden maintenance